 What should two parents do when both kids go away to summer camp for the first time?
 Go to wine country of course!
 That’s exactly what The Husband and I did this past month as we entered the new era of sleepover summer camp.
 We dropped the kids off on the side of a mountain with “adult supervision” (18-20-year-old camp counselors) then headed home to pack our bags and catch a flight to Santa Barbara.
-The next five days were spent sipping our way through the Santa Ynez Valley…but first we hit the Funk Zone in Santa Barbara.
+The next five days were spent sunning on the Southern California beaches, sipping our way through the Santa Ynez Valley…but first we hit the Funk Zone in Santa Barbara.

 It made sense to start here since we were flying in and out of Santa Barbara.
 It was also an excuse to get to see some good friends who drove in from LA to sip through the Funk Zone with us.

 What was originally an abandoned industrial area filled with warehouses a few blocks off the waterfront, has been transformed into a hip, artistic neighborhood with 20 wine tasting rooms, a dozen art galleries and studios, delicious restaurants and great boutiques.
 The Funk Zone is one of the coolest areas in Santa Barbara to hang out in…and the best for sipping through all six AVAs in Santa Barbara County while never having to leave the city.

 It used to be that if you wanted to visit a winery you had to drive into the hills and seek out the tasting rooms at working vineyards.
 Santa Barbara is now home to nearly 30 tasting rooms, which make up the Santa Barbara Urban Wine Trail.
 The highest concentration of tasting rooms along the Santa Barbara Urban Wine Trail is the Funk Zone.
 Many of these tasting rooms are second tasting rooms from wineries located in the six AVAs in Santa Barbara County.